 As the Fund has pensioners, the SIS legislation requires annual actuarial investigations of the Fund.
-The next actuarial investigation is required at a date no later than 30 June 2024.
+The next actuarial investigation is required at a date no later than 30 June 2025.

-The next Funding and Solvency Certificate is required at least 12 months before the expiry of the current Funding and Solvency Certificate (which expires on 22 April 2026).
-However, it will need to be updated earlier should the Institution contribution recommendations in this report be accepted.
+The next Funding and Solvency Certificate is required at least 12 months before the expiry of the current Funding and Solvency Certificate (which expires on 30 June 2029).